joshbrew/PunyPi/README.md

 ## Currently untested!
 Stay tuned!

-There's no BOM etc yet we're working on it.
 Files were produced in Altium.
-You can import the PcbDoc to KiCAD and we'll have ASCII exports for EAGLE soon.
+You can import the PcbDoc to KiCAD there is an ASCII exported version for EAGLE importing.
+Chiplet footprints forthcoming for easily creating mounts for the chiplet.

 ![1](./brd.png)
 ![2](./brd3d.png)